BxCppDev/Bayeux/README.rst

 * Geant4 9.6 (optional) : http://geant4.cern.ch
   with GDML support enabled (through the XercesC library)

-  Geant4 version 10.5 support is not ready (issue #43).
+  **Warning:** Geant4 version 10.5 support is not ready (issue #43).

   You must install Geant4 and its associated datasets by yourself.
-Please do not use internal CLHEP build but the system CLHEP.
+  Please do not use internal CLHEP build but the CLHEP system or manual install above.

 * Xerces-C (optional, needed for GDML support and Geant4 bridge)